isl-org/OpenBot/android/app/README.md

 # OpenBot App

-Our application is derived from the [TensorFlow Lite Object Detection Android Demo](https://github.com/tensorflow/examples/tree/master/lite/examples/object_detection/android).
-We add a data logger and support for game controllers to collect datasets with the robot.
-Currently, we record readings from following sensors: camera, gyroscope, accelerometer, magnetometer, ambient light sensor, and barometer.
-Using the Android API, we are able to obtain the following sensor readings: RGB images, angular speed, linear acceleration, gravity, magnetic field strength, light intensity, atmospheric pressure, latitude, longitude, altitude, bearing, and speed.
-In addition to the phone sensors, we also record body sensor readings (wheel odometry, obstacle distance and battery voltage), which are transmitted via the serial link.
-Lastly, we record control commands received from a connected game controller, if present.
-We also integrate several neural networks for person following and autonomous navigation.

 ## DISCLAIMERS

 1. **Safety:** Always make sure you operate in a safe environment.
 Keep in mind, that your phone could be damaged in a collision!
 Special care is neccessary when using automated control (e.g. person following or driving policy).
 Make sure you always have a game controller connected and are familiar with the key mapping so you can stop the vehicle at any time.
 Use at your own risk!
 2. **App under development:** The application is under development and may crash or exhibit unexpected behaviour depending on your phone model and version of the operating system.
 Make sure to test all functionalities with no wheels connected.
 Use at your own risk!

-## How to Use the App

-The app starts with the screen comprising of all the robot's functionality.
+## Default Activity

+The app starts with the [DefaultActivity](src/main/java/org/openbot/robot/DefaultActivity.java) which includes the most important features of the OpenBot app in a single screen.
+It displays the connection status to the vehicle and reports measurements from vehicle sensors.
+The robot can be controlled by standard BT game controllers or another smartphone running the OpenBot [controller app](../controller).
+We have also implemented a data logger to collect datasets with the robot.
+Currently, we record readings from following sensors: camera, gyroscope, accelerometer, magnetometer, ambient light sensor, and barometer.
+Using the Android API, we are able to obtain the following sensor readings: RGB images, angular speed, linear acceleration, gravity, magnetic field strength, light intensity, atmospheric pressure, latitude, longitude, altitude, bearing, and speed.
+In addition to the phone sensors, we record body sensor readings (wheel odometry, obstacle distance and battery voltage), which are transmitted via the serial link.
+We also record and timestamp control signals received from a connected controller, if present.
+Lastly, we integrate several neural networks for person following and autonomous navigation.

+### Code Structure

+The [TensorFlow Lite Object Detection Android Demo](https://github.com/tensorflow/examples/tree/master/lite/examples/object_detection/android) was used as starting point to integrate TFLite models and obtain the camera feed.
+The [DefaultActivity](src/main/java/org/openbot/robot/DefaultActivity.java) runs the main thread and inherits from the [CameraActivity](src/main/java/org/openbot/robot/CameraActivity.java) to manage the camera and UI.
+The [SensorService](src/main/java/org/openbot/robot/SensorService.java) reads all other phone sensors and logs them.
+The [ServerService](src/main/java/org/openbot/robot/ServerService.java) and [NsdService](src/main/java/org/openbot/robot/NsdService.java) establish a connection to a local [Python server](../../policy/README.md#web-app) with a React frontend.
+If you collect data it can be uploaded automatically for visualization, training ML models and downloading trained models to the robot.
+The [env](src/main/java/org/openbot/env) folder contains utility classes such as the [Vehicle](src/main/java/org/openbot/env/Vehicle.java) interface, [GameController](src/main/java/org/openbot/env/GameController.java) interface, [PhoneController](src/main/java/org/openbot/env/PhoneController.java) interface and an [AudioPlayer](src/main/java/org/openbot/env/AudioPlayer.java) for the audible feedback.
+The [tflite](src/main/java/org/openbot/tflite) folder contains the model definitions for the [Autopilot](src/main/java/org/openbot/tflite/Autopilot.java) and [Detector](src/main/java/org/openbot/tflite/Detector.java) networks.

+### User Interface

+In the following we briefly explain the user interface.

 <p align="center">
   <img src="../../docs/images/app_gui_1.jpg" alt="App GUI" width="49%"/>
   <img src="../../docs/images/app_gui_2.jpg" alt="App GUI" width="50%"/>
 </p>

-### USB Connection
+#### USB Connection

 The drop-down menu is used to set the baud rate.
 The default is 115200 and you should not need to change this unless you mess with the Arduino firmware.
 The app will attempt to connect automatically, but in case you encounter issues you can use this switch to disconnect/connect.

-### Vehicle Status
+#### Vehicle Status

 The field **Battery** displays the battery voltage as measured by the Arduino via the voltage divider.
 The field **Speed (l,r)** reports the left and right speed of the (front) wheels in rpm.
 It is measured by the Arduino via the optical wheel speed sensors.
 The field **Sonar** shows the free space in front of the car in centimeters.
 It is measured by the Arduino via the ultrasonic sensor.
 Note, you will only receive values a few seconds after the USB connections has been established.

-### Control
+#### Control

 The first button is for selecting the **control mode**.
 Currenlty, the only control mode is **Gamepad**.
 In the future, it will be possible to control the robot with another smartphone, i.e. **Phone** or via **WebRTC**.